 Franz J. Marty is a freelance journalist, based in Kabul, Afghanistan, since December 2014.
 He covers a broad range of topics with a focus on security and military issues.
 His work includes embedded and unembedded reporting from across Afghanistan.
 Past examples include interviews with active insurgents in remote areas outside of government-control and an embed with the elite Afghan Commandos during a night operation in a Taliban-held village.
-His articles have been published in, amongst others, Foreign Policy, IHS Jane’s, The Diplomat, The National Interest, The Small Wars Journal, The Central Asia - Caucasus Analyst, The Small Wars Journal, The Afghanistan Analysts Network, and the Neue Zürcher Zeitung (for a selection of examples see: https://paydesk.co/journalist/franz.j.marty).
+His articles have been published in, amongst others, Foreign Policy, IHS Jane’s, The Diplomat, The National Interest, IHS Jane’s, The Jamestown Foundation, The Central Asia - Caucasus Analyst, The Small Wars Journal, The Afghanistan Analysts Network, and the Neue Zürcher Zeitung (for a selection of examples see: https://paydesk.co/journalist/franz.j.marty).
 He has also done live hits for tv channels such as CNN and France 24 and radio stations such as BBC World Service and the Australian Broadcasting Corporation (ABC) as well as for tv channels such as CBC and TRT.
 He can be followed @franzjmarty on twitter.